Shareholders push but Washington Post CEO reluctant to sell

-The Washington Post Co's WPO.N Chief Executive Officer Donald Graham said he was reluctant to sell or spin off any of his company's businesses amid pressure from shareholders to consider such a move.
+Sept 9 The Washington Post Co's Chief Executive Officer Donald Graham said he was reluctant to sell or spin-off any of his company's business even as shareholders raised the possibility of such actions to boost the hammered stock.

-Speaking at the company's shareholders meeting on Friday, Graham said he would follow the footsteps of his friend and adviser Warren Buffett, the billionaire head of Berkshire Hathaway (BRKa.N).
+Speaking at the company's shareholders meeting on Friday, Graham said he would follow the footsteps of his advisor Warren Buffett, billionaire and head of Berkshire Hathaway (BRKa.N).

-Buffett is the largest shareholder with a near-26 percent stake and until recently was on the company's board.
+Buffett is the largest shareholder with a near-26 percent stake and till recently was on the company's board.

-Buffett, once a paper boy, has owned Washington Post shares for decades and was good friends with Graham's mother Katharine.

 Washington Post has four main divisions - newspaper, education, cable and broadcast.